dev-dwarf/Stack3D/README.md

 # Stack3D
 The fastest method of Sprite Stacking in Gamemaker!

+## As a benchmark, using this technique I can have 3000 sprite stacked models drawing at once at 60 fps.
+Using normal sprite stacking I can have about 200 at 60 fps.

 # INTRO
 Hello!
 This is a message from me, dev_dwarf, who created this example project.